TWU is excited to host our students on campus again for the Fall 2021 Academic Semester.

-As we work with our Health & Safety campus experts, we are looking forward to welcoming back just over 600 students to our dorms and apartments.
-We are grateful to be equipped with the right style of apartments and dorms to efficiently social distance in compliance with BC Health & Safety standards.
-The most significant update is our decision to place students in their own bedrooms, sharing bathrooms and small common living spaces.
-We are treating our individual dorms and apartments as households with limited guest access to help manage any risk of exposure across our resident halls.
+As we work with our Health & Safety campus experts, we are looking forward to welcoming students back to our dorms and apartments.
+We are grateful to have the style of apartments and dorms to be in compliance with BC Health & Safety standards and facilitate community.
+The most significant update for Fall 2021 is that in both Room and Board, and Apartment housing students will once again have roommates.
+We are limited the number of students assigned to each area to be able to continue treating our individual dorms and apartments as households, and will have updated guidelines for residents including guest access limitations to help manage any risk of exposure across our residences.

 - Students enrolled in Face-to-Face, in-person required classes